aarondls/affability/README.md

 # Simple Assistant
 Simple Assistant in Python

-Simple Assistant allows for an easy utilization of Google's DialogFlow for natural language processing by calling a single function with all the necessary parameters and return the result as a class containing all the pertinent data such as detected intent.
+Simple Assistant allows for an easy utilization of Google's DialogFlow for natural language understanding.
+It allows for calling a single function and returning the result from Dialogflow as a class containing all the pertinent data such as detected intent.

 This can be utilized to understand commands and then perform the relevant tasks based from the detected intent.
-Ultimately designed to have the ability to assist with a quadruped robot project.
+Simple Assistant is ultimately designed to have the ability to assist with a quadruped robot project in the future.

 ## Dependencies
 Installing using the requirements.txt file: